 Our bioreactor's technology within Bioo Sensor is part of the research FET project with other 9 entities from all around Europe.
 In this project, a GrowBot is developed, and we're providing green energy to its incredible mechanism.

-Developing the first 100% sustainable agro-tech sensor powered by the land itself, saving costs by eliminating chemical batteries, their constant replacements, and avoiding the use of expensive solar panels.
+Developing the first 100% sustainable sensor for precission agriculture energetically powered by the land itself, saving costs by eliminating chemical batteries and their replacements, and avoiding the use of expensive solar panel installations or their maintenance.

 100ms 28W discharge/day